linklayer/cantact/README.md

 ### Building Python Support

-Building Python support is only required if you want to make modifications to the `cantact` Python module.
+Building Python support is only required if you want to make modifications to the `cantact` Python module, or if you are using a platform that does not have packaged support.

 Python support is implemented using [PyO3](https://github.com/PyO3/pyo3), and is gated by the `python` feature.
 Thanks to [rust-setuptools](https://github.com/PyO3/setuptools-rust), the `cantact` Python module can be built